 More often than not, it’s a little loud in the lobby.
 There are people coming and going, flight crews waiting to leave for the nearby airport, and mall visitors wanting a quick look at the cool lobby.

 Check in is quick, since there are usually a couple of people working the front desk.
 They will ask if you are parking car at the hotel, and if so, they will need the ticket you received when entering the ramp.

 The best part at check in is the goodies that you receive for being a Radisson Rewards member.
 This is their hotel loyalty program and I would suggest signing up for it before you book your stay.
 We always receive a welcome gift of treats and water, with a handwritten note upon checking in.
 We’ve also received upgrades to the club level or to a suite.
-The last bonus we have always received is complimentary parking.
+The last bonus we usually receive is complimentary parking (except in October 2022, but we had a free parking coupon anyways).
 We have received these benefits whether we were paying for the room with cash or points.
 Score one for the Radisson Blu!
 I know I said this isn’t a contest, but….

 So you’ve checked in, and now it’s time for a bit of a hike to your room.
 You will want to go up the escalator behind the check in counter, or up the elevator located at the end of the lobby, to the second floor.
 You then walk by the entrance to FireLake Grill House and the cool meeting area with the fun chairs (stop back later for pictures) to the main elevator bank.
 Now you are on your way to your room.

 The Lobby and Checking in at JW Marriott

 Instant calm….whether you walked in the front door or are walking off the lobby elevator from the parking garage.
 The colors are neutral, there is quiet, and there were probably a few staff members who have already said “welcome”.

 The neutral colored lobby area is flooded with daytime sunshine, and the rest of your party is already sitting in the comfortable seats.